-The homeowners did the right thing by engaging with a professional to undergo a Pre-Purchase Building and Pest Inspection, who reassured them that the home was structurally sound without risk.
+The homeowners did the right thing by engaging with a professional to undergo a Pre-Purchase Building and Pest Inspection.
+They reassured them that the home was structurally sound without risk.

-We wish we could say this was an uncommon occurrence, however, only this week one of our termite inspectors visited a home that had just been purchased only to find termite presence and damage, when a Pre-Purchase Inspection by another company had come out clean.
+We wish we could say this was an uncommon occurrence.
+However, only this week, one of our termite inspectors visited a home that had just been purchased only to find termite presence and damage when a Pre-Purchase Inspection by another company had come out clean.

 So, how can homeowners ensure they don’t get caught out by termites?